nickbild/nes_zapper/README.md

 ## How It Works

 If you have ever tried to cheat at a Zapper game by pointing it at a light bulb and pulling the trigger, you’ll know that that doesn’t work.
 Unlike earlier light guns, the Zapper had some simple yet effective mechanisms designed to prevent cheating.
-And it is these mechanisms that keep it from working on a modern TV, and make it difficult to repurpose in general.
+And it is these mechanisms that keep it from working on a modern TV, and that make it difficult to repurpose in general.

 The first safeguard is in the way that the Zapper detects light.
 It doesn’t just trigger a hit when it sees brightness; rather it’s changes in brightness level at a specific frequency.
 Before going any further with this, it is helpful to consider how this worked with an NES and a CRT TV.